 World Sleep Day

-World Sleep Day, which takes place on March 17th in 2023 (March 15, 2024 and March 14, 2025 for those who like to plan ahead), was founded by the World Sleep Day Committee to educate the public on ways of lessening the burdens of sleep problems.
+World Sleep Day, which takes place on March 15th in 2024 ( March 14, 2025 for those who like to plan ahead), was founded by the World Sleep Day Committee to educate the public on ways of lessening the burdens of sleep problems.

 Many of us know we don`t get enough sleep and think we can make up for lost hours on weekends or holidays – yet few of us prioritize the importance of sleep.

 Chronic sleep deprivation can impact multiple aspects of our lives, including health, work performance, and even financial wellness.
 According to MoneyGeek.com: